26 Things You Didn’t Know About Tabasco

 It's Also Popular with Military Personnel

-First there were bland C-rations, and those were eventually followed by the bland meal ready-to-eat (MRE), and along the way Tabasco has earned a devoted following among service personnel.
+First there were bland C-rations, and those were eventually followed by the bland meals ready-to-eat (MRE), and along the way Tabasco has earned a devoted following among service personnel.
 Looking to break into the military market, the company developed a C-Ration cookbook in the 1960s that included a 2-ounce bottle of Tabasco.
 In the '90s, the Defense Department began including ⅛-ounce bottles of the sauce in MREs.

 Bloody Mary Cocktail